BrandenChen/Fragrance-API/README.md

 - Product retail price
 - Scent types
 - description

- Currently have data for more than 100 popular colognes or perfumes stored

 # What's next?
 - Creating a full stack application that ultlizes the data base and API to recommend users fragrances based on their perferences